LaSeanS/SoundTrek/README.md

 The integration_testing branch currently contains the final version of the app!!

-The documentation branch contains the SRS and Testing documents created for the app.
+The documentation branch contains the SRS document, Usability Test Plan, powerpoint presentation, and screenshots directly from the final app.

 You must navigate to SoundTrek/android/app/src/main/AndroidManifest.xml and insert a Google Maps API key at line 12 in order to get the app in a fully functional state.